Black Kiss: Plot synopsis

 The series is set in Los Angeles in the 1980s and opens with Dagmar Laine, a transsexual prostitute and lover to former 1950s film star Beverly Grove, searching for a reel of film taken from the Vatican's collection of pornography.
 The reel has been sent to Father Frank Murtaugh by his brother who is a Cardinal in the Vatican.
 Laine tries to grab the reel from Father Murtaugh but the reel is stolen by a nun.

 Laine and Grove then get Cass Pollack, a jazz musician and ex-heroin addict who is on the run from the Mafia, to steal the reel in return for them providing Pollack with an alibi.
 Pollack is also on the run from the police, due to the Mafia killing Pollack's wife and daughter and Pollack being the only suspect.

 Laine and Grove (who look virtually identical) provide Pollack with a lead as to where the reel is after the death of Father Murtaugh.
 This takes Pollack first of all to an occult bookshop called "The Oath of Incannabulata" where he steals a copy of a book about the mysterious "Order of Bonniface".
 After the bookshop he ends up in a funeral home called "Tanas" where he finds a number of celebrities indulging in bizarre rituals.

 Going through Murtaugh's possessions, Pollack finds an invitation to the next meeting of the "Order of Bonniface".
 He attends this and discovers the Order was formed at the beginning of Hollywood's movie era and that they worship Charles 'Bubba' Kenton, a 1920s film star who was also married to Beverly Grove.
 He discovers that Kenton forced Grove to give their daughter Sophie up shortly before Kenton became a vampire.
 After becoming a vampire Kenton forms The Order of Bonniface and turns many of his followers into vampires, including Beverly Grove.
 This gives Grove the chance of revenge over the loss of her daughter and she switches Kenton's alarm clock so that he wakes during the day and dies in the sunlight.

 However The Order want the reel of film as it shows Beverly Grove and Bubba Kenton together in a pornographic film which shows that Grove is much older than she claims to be to the world.
 They hope she can turn them into vampires and therefore give them eternal youth.

 However one of The Order, a young woman called Magda, wants Grove to only make her a vampire.
 This is because she is Grove's granddaughter, in addition to the nun who stole the reel from Father Murtaugh earlier in the story.
 Pollack becomes caught in the middle as everyone around him attempts to win, leaving Pollack in a position where he seems unable to survive.

-Collected editions

-Vortex republished Black Kiss in 1989 in three comic books, four of the original comics per issue, entitled Big Black Kiss.